Things to do in Malahide

 Malahide, Ireland, is designated as a national heritage town.
+You will love your time in this small town as it offers lots of things to do in Malahide for families, couples and even groups.
 The town is very attractively laid out; its streets radiate from the central diamond and are lined with colourful shops, merging with terraces of graceful homes, neat gardens.
 At the waterfront we have a beautiful Marina and coastal walks.
 The town’s major tourist attraction is Malahide Castle and Gardens and of course the many restaurants and bars that constitute the vibrant social life of the town.

 LOCAL PLACES TO VISIT

 This castle was built in the 12th Century by the Talbot family, who remained in residence until 1975 when it came into State ownership.
 It attracts thousands of visitors every year and in 2012 a major renovation was completed.
 Now visitors can enjoy not only the Castle, but a Visitor Centre and access to the previously closed Gardens which contain many rare species.
 These Gardens are a major addition to botanical heritage of the country.
 There are many period rooms on view and the Castle contains part of the National Portrait Collection of the National Gallery of Ireland.
 The Demesne has pleasant walks, play and picnic areas, a cricket pitch, tennis courts, 9-hole golf course and a pitch and putt course.